Tekmetric/interview/backend/Instructions.md

+:ballot_box_with_check:
-:ballot_box_with_check: ### Basic CRUD API with data store using Spring Boot and in memory H2 database
+### Basic CRUD API with data store using Spring Boot and in memory H2 database
 #### About
 This project exposes two API endpoints for managing Users and Tasks, covering basic CRUD operations.

+:electric_plug:
 #### Prerequisites
 - Maven
 - Java 1.8 (or compatible)

+:gear:
 #### Run the app
 - Checkout this branch